t-fbd/cdg_api/README.md

 }
 ```

-#### Example 4: Using `Endpoints::Manual` for Custom Endpoints
+#### Example 3: Using `Endpoints::Generic` for Custom Endpoints

-Fetch data from a manually specified endpoint string using `Endpoints::Manual`.
+Fetch data from a manually specified endpoint string using `Endpoints::Generic`.

 ```rust
 use cdg_api::CongressApiClient;